Jmaouchi/README_Generator-/README.md

   # Title: Readme_Generator

   # About The Application:
-    Application will help you create a README.md file in less time with less code
+    Application that will help you create a Readme file in less time and less code

   # Built With:
-    JavaScript

   # Instalation process:
     To instal this application you need to have node.js instaled in your local machin, then you need to clone this code, and do a npm init and npm inquirer instal to get the inquirer package we used on this app, this will allow you to get the promp method to work'

   # Usage Of The Application:
-    N/A
+    Can create a readme file whenever you want to whatever app you want, readme file will have all the descriptions that you need

   # license used:
-   MIT
+  ## MIT

-  ## Read about MIT license here:  https://choosealicense.com/licenses/
+  ## Read about MIT license here: 'https://choosealicense.com/licenses/mit/'

-  ## Live Link To The Application:  https://Jmaouchi.github.io/N/A/
+  ## Live Link To The Application:  https://Jmaouchi.github.io/https://github.com/Jmaouchi/README_Generator-/tree/main/

   # Contribution:
-  Built By Jugurta Maouchi
+    By Jugurta maouchi